How to Read Your Financial Aid Award Letter

 4. Outside Resources

 Students who receive any assistance not already included in the financial aid award letter must report the amount and type of assistance to the OSFA.
 This is required by federal law and Institute policy.
 This assistance may be in the form of additional financial awards such as scholarships, private loans, etc., or in the form of reduced financial obligations to the Institute, including nonresident fee waivers, reduced housing costs, Veteran's Benefits, ROTC, etc. The Institute encourages students to compete for externally sponsored scholarships.
-Students who receive additional financial assistance may have the original Georgia Tech awards reduced and/or cancelled.
+Students who receive additional financial assistance may have the original Georgia Tech awards reduced and/or canceled.
 Every attempt will be made to cancel/reduce self-help awards (employment and loans) before any adjustment is made to Georgia Tech scholarships.

 Contingent on availability of funds, Georgia Tech will attempt to meet a portion of each on-time applicants' demonstrated need by offering a combination of grant, scholarship, loan, and student employment funds from federal, state, institutional, and private sources.
 For incoming freshmen for the 2015-2016 academic year, the Federal EFC is viewed in combination with information from the PROFILE for purposes of determining eligibility for institutional funds (scholarships, grants, loans) with need as a criterion.